IntuitDeveloper/SampleApp-CustomFields-Python/README.md

 3. Authorize the application to access your QuickBooks data

 ### Creating Custom Fields
-1. Enter a name for your custom field in the "Create Tag" section
+1. Enter a name for your custom field in the "Create Custom Field" section
 2. Click "Create Custom Field" to create a new custom field in QuickBooks

 ### Creating Invoices